Liaqaat-AI001/VLM-image-recognition-system/README.md

 ## To use the code we have to follow the following pattern

+## Required Dependencies
+python 3.10
+Flask
+torch 2.3.1
+transformers
+Pillow
+## Folder Setup
-we have to make folder and place the files inside the folder as under.
+Ensure the project folder has the following structure: and put the following files in the folders accordingly.

-vlm-safety-detection/
+VLM-image-recognition-system/

-├── app.py                 # Flask backend + VLM inference
+├── app.py

+├── batch.py

+├── templates/
+│   └── index.html

+├── static/
+│   └── images/           ← System saves analyzed images here

+├── temp_uploads/         ← Uploads are temporarily stored here

-├── batch.py               # CLI tool to upload test images
+├── test_images/          ← You place your test images here

-├── templates/index.html   # HTML template for web frontend

-├── static/images/         # Folder to store uploaded display images

-├── temp_uploads/          # Temporary holding folder for incoming images

-├── test_images/           # image dataset
+├── uploaded_images/